chrenn/instacop/README.md

 Like the infamous Solemartyr script, InstaCop runs solely in the browser and is therefore limited in its scope.

+Visit **[bequadro.github.io/instacop/](https://bequadro.github.io/instacop/)** for a live demo.
+HMAC and Captcha will not work there due to security limitations.

 **This will not help you get through splash.**

 # Features